lukegregorio/lboxd-scraper/README.md

 # letterboxd-scraper

 Get data from letterboxd in a flash.
+Example python repo project.

 ## Installation